|

 the arts in

 northern Europe for two decades, had run its course.
-Art critics who
+Many art critics who

-had previously promoted Expressionism felt that a new generation of
+had previously promoted Expressionism felt that the new generation of

 artists were producing superficial work, intended purely to exploit